Get to know your German neighbors in a whole different light with our guide to the most popular sports in Germany.

 If you’ve just arrived in Germany, then discovering what sports the locals are into can really help you better understand the country’s culture.
 And whether you’re thinking about getting your kit on, or simply watching the pros from your sofa, sporting powerhouse Germany has plenty of options to explore.
 Luckily, our guide to the most popular sports in Germany will help you figure out whether you’ll be watching balls, bikes, or brake lights.

 Want to catch up on your favorite sports from around the world?
-O2 can help.
-Alongside their mobile and internet services, O2 also offer comprehensive German TV packages that can be tailored to every taste.
-Whether you're a fan of Formula 1, football, or some fast and furious handball action, you'll find the right coverage with O2.
+Telekom can help.
+Alongside their mobile and internet services, Telekom also offer comprehensive German TV packages that can be tailored to every taste.
+Whether you're a fan of Formula 1, football, or some fast and furious handball action, you'll find the right coverage with Telekom.

 Introduction to German sports